 The first step in evicting a tenant is terminating the tenancy.
 If a landlord wants to evict a tenant before the term of the tenancy has ended, then the landlord must have legal cause.
 The most common legal causes of eviction are the tenant’s failure to pay rent or violation of the lease or rental agreement.
 However, the landlord can also evict the tenant for committing an illegal act, such as drug use or possession on the premises.
-For most of these situations, the landlord will first need to give the tenant notice before terminating the tenancy and filing an eviction lawsuit against the tenant.
+For most of these situations, the landlord will first need to give the tenant notice—and possibly the chance to fix the problem—before terminating the tenancy and filing an eviction lawsuit.

 A landlord cannot evict a tenant simply because the landlord does not like that person.
 If the landlord does not have a legal reason for eviction, then the landlord must wait until the term of the tenancy has expired before expecting the tenant to move.
 Depending on the type of tenancy, the landlord may still need to provide the tenant with notice.

 To end a month-to-month tenancy in Virginia, the landlord must give the tenant a 30-day notice informing the tenant that the tenancy will end at the end of the 30-day time frame.
 If the tenant has not moved out of the rental unit by the end of the 30 days, then the landlord can file an eviction lawsuit against the tenant.
 (Va.
 Code Ann. § 55.1-1253A (2020).)

 If the tenant has a fixed-term lease or rental agreement, such as for one year, the landlord must wait until the end of the term before expecting the tenant to move.
 The landlord does not need to give the tenant notice to move unless the lease specifically requires it.

 Tenant Eviction Defenses